This guide answers common questions about transferring a domain to Squarespace.

-To stop using your email provider and move your email account to Squarespace, you can create a G Suite account that’s managed through your Squarespace site.
-After transferring your domain, follow our steps for migrating your email to G Suite.
+To stop using your email provider and move your email account to Squarespace, you can create a Google Workspace account that’s managed through your Squarespace site.
+After transferring your domain, follow our steps for migrating your email to Google Workspace.

 Will I still own my domain after I transfer it?